neuralpain/oneclickwinrar/README.md

 There are five (5) parts to the customization process:

-- `licensee`: This is "you" or whatever name you want to use
+- `licensee` – This is "you" or whatever name you want to use
-- `license_type`: The description of license that you want to install
+- `license_type` – The description of license that you want to install
-- `architecture`: The architecture of the WinRAR executable (eg. x64, x32)
+- `architecture` – The architecture of the WinRAR executable (x32 or x64)
-- `version`: The version of the WinRAR executable without any periods `"."` (eg. 590, 701). **This is optional.**
+- `version` – The version of the WinRAR executable without any periods `"."` (eg. 590, 701). **This is optional.**
-- `tags`: These are additional tags, usually found at the end of the WinRAR executable name, used to describe the language of the executable and whether or not it is a beta release. **This is optional.**
+- `tags` – These are additional tags, usually found at the end of the WinRAR executable name, used to describe the language of the executable and whether or not it is a beta release. **This is optional.**

 > [!WARNING]
 > The `script_name` is the name of the script file [oneclickrar, licenserar, installrar] that you use to install and/or license WinRAR.
-Do not modify the `script_name` unless you want to [overwrite licenses](#overwriting-licenses).
+Do not modify the `script_name` unless you need to [overwrite licenses](#overwriting-licenses).

 ## naming patterns